-1.1 This report is the first of the standard monthly financial performance monitoring reports, which sets out the summary revenue budget position for the Council and its individual directorates for the first 3 months of 2015/16, i.e. the period to 30th June 2015, together with an outlook for the remainder of the year.
+1.1 This report is the standard monthly financial performance monitoring report, which sets out the summary revenue budget position for the Council and its individual directorates for the first 5 months of 2015/16, i.e. the period to 31st August 2015, together with an outlook for the remainder of the year.
 The report is complemented with an assessment of performance to date of balances and reserves, income collection, the Council's latest Capital Programme plus statements relating to Cash Flow Summary and Balance Sheet Summary.